-Provided further that any capital expenditure other than that of the nature specified above in (i) to (iv) in case of coal / lignite-based station shall be met out of compensation allowance: Provided also that if any expenditure has been claimed under Renovation and Modernization (R&M), repairs and maintenance under (O&M) expenses and Compensation Allowance, same expenditure cannot be claimed under this regulation."
+Provided further that any capital expenditure other than that of the nature specified above in (i) to (iv) in case of coal / lignite-based station shall be met out of compensation allowance:

-13. The details of the additional capital expenditure allowed vide order dated 20.9.2016 in Petition No. 353/GT/2014 and those claimed by the Petitioner, is summarized below:
+Provided also that if any expenditure has been claimed under Renovation and Modernization (R&M), repairs and maintenance under (O&M) expenses and Compensation Allowance, same expenditure cannot be claimed under this regulation."

-Capital cost as on 31.3.2014 Additional Capital Expenditure (2014-19) 2014-15 2015-16 2016-17 2017-18 2018-19 Total Approved in ord der 353/GT 7/2014 5106.31 69.93 517.81 33.56 0.00 0.00 621.30 5727.61 Claimed in this petition 5106.31 57.10 6.37 0.24 63.85 2.19 129.75 5236.05
+14. The details of the additional capital expenditure allowed vide order dated 23.9.2016 in Petition No. 351/GT/2014 is as under:

-14. The Petitioner has submitted that IDC and undischarged liabilities were maintained on a consolidated year-to-year basis, but not item-wise and therefore, the additional capital expenditure claimed for each item, is on accrual basis.
-It is observed that the
+Capital cost as on 31.3.2014 Additional Capital Expenditure (2014-19) 2014-15 2015-16 2016-17 2017-18 2018-19 Total Approved vide 267.49 11.67 10.48 0.00 0.00 0.00 22.15 289.64 order dated 23.9.2016 Claimed 267.49 0.00 11.37 0.00 (-)0.02 1.52 12.87 280.36

-Petitioner, apart from the additional capital expenses claimed, has also claimed expenses towards 'Panchet Dam' and 'Konar Dam,' which are considered only for power generation, namely 'Power Component' excluding the expenses, towards Irrigation component and Flood control component, towards these Dams, of this multi-purpose project.
-Therefore, the apportioned cost with respect to 'Panchet Dam' and 'Konar Dam' has been arrived at after factoring 33% of the total expenses, on account of Power Component.
-As regards, the Power Component of Konar dam (after factoring 33% of total expenses), the expense is further apportioned towards the generating station, along with Maithon, Panchet and Tilaiya Hydel station, applicable at the rate of 54.13%, 43.58% and 2.28% respectively.
-Since the generating station and appurtenant works (works towards Panchet Dam & Konar Dam) contribute for power generation, as well as for irrigation and flood control purpose, its cost has been apportioned for power generation, irrigation system and flood control, depending upon the proportion of water utilization for these systems.
-Accordingly, the additional capital expenditure claimed by the Petitioner in Form-9A, for the period 2014-19 is tabulated and examined below:
+15. The Petitioner, in Form-9A of the petition, has claimed the additional capital expenditure incurred for the period 2014-19.
+The Petitioner has submitted that IDC and undischarged liabilities, were maintained on consolidated year to year basis, but not item wise, and therefore, the additional capital expenditure claimed for each item is on accrual basis.
+It is observed that the Petitioner, apart from additional capital expenses of generating station, has claimed, expenses towards Tilaiya Dam and Konar dam which are to be considered only for power generation, named as 'Power Component' excluding expenses towards irrigation component and flood control component towards these Dams of this multi-purpose project.
+Thereafter, it is noticed that the apportioned cost with respect to Tilaiya and Konar Dam, has been arrived at, after factoring 33% of total expenses, on account of power Component.
+As regards, Power Component of Konar dam (after factoring 33% of total expenses), the expenses have been further apportioned towards Maithon hydel station, along with Panchet and Tilaiya Hydel station, applicable at the rate of 54.13%, 43.58% and 2.28% respectively.
+Since the generating station and appurtenant works (works towards Tilaiya Dam & Konar Dam) contribute for power generation, as well as for irrigation and flood control purpose, its cost has been apportioned for power generation, Irrigation system and Flood control, depending upon the proportion of water utilization for systems.
+Also, the revised claim of the Petitioner vide affidavit dated 13.7.2022 in Petition No. 578/GT/2020 for Konnar dam, has ben considered.
+Accordingly, the additional capital expenditure claimed by the Petitioner is as under: